steveZak/go-los/README.md

 # go-los
 The mute video speech detection project

-The mute speech resconstruction is performed in 2 steps with a Encoder-Decoder type architecture.
+The mute speech reconstruction is performed in 2 steps with a Encoder-Decoder type architecture.

 Encoder

-- Frame-by-frame phoneme classification using a CNN (complete).
+- Frame-by-frame phoneme classification using a CNN.
-- Utilising a CRNN architecture to achieve better accuracy (planned early April 2021)
+- Utilizing a CRNN architecture to achieve better accuracy

 Decoder

-- Aligning the phoneme probabilities to words by incorporating semantic, POS and phoneme pattern matching (planned late April 2021).
+- Aligning the phoneme probabilities to words by incorporating semantic, POS and phoneme pattern matching.

 Results demonstration

-Building a web app for real-time mute video speech decoding (possibly late May).
+Building a web app for real-time mute video speech decoding.
 - Model will be run in Go using a Tensorflow binding
 - Aiming to achieve real-time performance